dikortis/LetsTalkETC/Episodes/Episode_11.md

-be exactly as you said to have a queue of problems where okay I need up I have a problem that can need to be solved so what do you do you try to you see if your problem can be written as a problem that we have a proof of useful work for and based on the fact that many of these
+be exactly as you said to have a queue of problems where okay I need up I have a problem that can need to be solved so what do you try to you see if your problem can be written as a problem that we have a proof of useful work for and based on the fact that many of these